Trump's National Security Adviser Reportedly Discussed Sanctions With Russia

 It's been known that Flynn had contacts — text messages and at least one phone conversation — with the Russian ambassador before President Trump's inauguration.
 The White House has said nothing improper took place, although its explanations for those contacts have shifted.

-In an interview this week, Flynn twice flatly denied discussing sanctions with Kislyak, The Post says.
+In an interview this week, Flynn twice flatly denied discussing sanctions with Kislyak, the Post says.
 But the newspaper adds that Flynn's spokesman later gave a more nuanced response, saying that Flynn "indicated that while he had no recollection of discussing sanctions, he couldn't be certain that the topic never came up."

 The topic has evolved over time: When NPR's Tamara Keith reported on the issue on Jan.
 13, she said, "Sean Spicer, the spokesman and incoming White House press secretary, insisted all of this contact happened before President Obama announced the retaliation, and, as a result, Obama's move to expel 35 Russian diplomats wasn't a topic of conversation."